Rosy Pereira

 Rosy Pereira (born 1951, in Jakarta) is an Indonesian-Dutch pop singer.
 She is the daughter of steel guitarist Coy Pereira.
 She released singles in the 1960s under her name as well as Babe Pereira.
 In the mid to late 1970s she was the other half of the duo Rosy & Andres who had a hit with "My Love".

 Background

 Rosy Pereira is the youngest of three children and comes from a musical family.
 Her father Coy Pereira was a well known steel guitarist.
 He was a member of The Kilima Hawaiians, and had recorded with the Mena Moeria Minstrels.
 Her brother Richard was the lead guitarist in a band called The Thunderbolts.
-She has two children, Sharkira born in 1982 and Romana born in 1983.
+She has two children, born in 1982 and 1983.

 Career

 Pereira's family arrived in February 1960 in the Netherlands, when Rosy was 8 years old.
 In 1965 she and her brother Richard formed a group called Objection.
 Later she sang with the Bobby Setter band.
 When she was eighteen years old while in Paris, she recorded her first single "Serenade To Summertime" which was produced by José Bartell and Jean-Claude Petit.
 This was recorded under the name of Babe Pereira.
 The B side of the single, "Can't You See" is of interest to Freakbeat and Northern Soul collectors.
 It also appears on the various artists compilation, Waiting For A Break In the Clouds 16 rare gems of soulful pop-sike and groovy psych 1968 - 1973.

 She would record two more singles as Babe Pereira, one in 1969 "Someone, Somewhere" bw "Paperboy" and "If You Believe In Love" bw "Try" in 1971.

 In 1972, she appeared in the film De laatse dagen van Isaak aka The Last Good Days of Isaac that starred Charles Cornette, Hilde Uitterlinden and Rik van Uffelen.